drew-worden/drew-worden/README.md

 </div>

 ### I'm Drew, just a guy who likes mathematics and the things you can do with it.
-- 💻 Data Scientist @ IBM
+- 💻 Senior Forward Deployed AI Engineer @ MongoDB
 - ✏️ Building interesting software from scratch
 - 🔭 Working on an interactive render engine for mathematical education
 - 🌱 Constantly researching machine learning and artificial intelligence algorithms